Land value tax: Nobel laureates

 Paul Samuelson supported LVT.
 "Our ideal society finds it essential to put a rent on land as a way of maximizing the total consumption available to the society. ...Pure land rent is in the nature of a 'surplus' which can be taxed heavily without distorting production incentives or efficiency.
 A land value tax can be called 'the useful tax on measured land surplus'."

 Milton Friedman stated: "There's a sense in which all taxes are antagonistic to free enterprise – and yet we need taxes. ...So the question is, which are the least bad taxes?
 In my opinion the least bad tax is the property tax on the unimproved value of land, the Henry George argument of many, many years ago."

-Paul Krugman agreed that LVT is efficient, however he disputed whether it should be considered a single tax, as he believed it would not be enough alone, excluding taxes on natural resource rents and other Georgist taxes, to fund a welfare state.
+Paul Krugman agreed that LVT is efficient; however, he disputed whether it should be considered a single tax, as he believed it would not be sufficient on its own, excluding taxes on natural resource rents and other Georgist taxes, to fund a welfare state.
 "Believe it or not, urban economics models actually do suggest that Georgist taxation would be the right approach at least to finance city growth.
 But I would just say: I don't think you can raise nearly enough money to run a modern welfare state by taxing land [only]."

-Joseph Stiglitz, articulating the Henry George theorem wrote that, "Not only was Henry George correct that a tax on land is nondistortionary, but in an equalitarian society ... tax on land raises just enough revenue to finance the (optimally chosen) level of government expenditure."
+Joseph Stiglitz, articulating the Henry George theorem, wrote that, "Not only was Henry George correct that a tax on land is nondistortionary, but in an equalitarian society ... tax on land raises just enough revenue to finance the (optimally chosen) level of government expenditure."

 Other economists

-Michael Hudson is a proponent for taxing rent, especially land rent. ".... politically, taxing economic rent has become the bête noire of neoliberal globalism.
-It is what property owners and rentiers fear most of all, as land, subsoil resources and natural monopolies far exceed industrial capital in magnitude.
+Michael Hudson is a proponent of taxing rent, especially land rent. ".... politically, taxing economic rent has become the bête noire of neoliberal globalism.
+It is what property owners and rentiers fear most of all, as land, subsoil resources, and natural monopolies far exceed industrial capital in magnitude.
 What appears in the statistics at first glance as 'profit' turns out upon examination to be Ricardian or 'economic' rent."

-Rick Falkvinge proposed a "simplified taxless state" where the state owns all the land it can defend from other states and leases this land to people at market rates.
+Rick Falkvinge proposed a "simplified taxless state" in which the state owns all the land it can defend against other states and leases it to people at market rates.

 Fred Foldvary, an Austrian economist, has expressed support for the LVT and has integrated Georgist and Austrian models into his theory of the business cycle.
 "Conventional macroeconomics lacks a warranted explanation of the major business cycle, while the Austrian and geo-economic Georgist schools have incomplete theories.
 A geo-Austrian synthesis, in contrast, provides a potent theory consistent with historical cycles and with explanations about the root causes."